 9.5: Internet Safety

-- Unclear whether the vendor provides links to tools or processes that support safe and appropriate social interactions.
+- Unclear whether the company provides links to resources that support safe and appropriate social interactions.

 10.1: Vendor Communications